Butterflycrusadser/MC-server-discord-bot/README.md

 # MC-server-discord-bot
-A discord bot to show if the mineraft server is online opr not and show the player count
+A discord bot that if the server is online or not